Takadimi: How it works

 The Takadimi system teaches students to read rhythm in a way similar to the way a language would be taught, rooted in Pestalozzian theory formalized by Robert M. Gagné and applied in Edwin Gordon's skill learning sequences.
 Students learn first to recognize and repeat rhythms before they learn to associate those rhythms with standard musical notation and begin reading and writing music.
 The system has a basis of two related sets of syllables, one for simple meter and one for compound meter.
 In both meters, syllables are assigned to certain positions within the beat as opposed to the syllables being assigned to certain notational values.
 This allows for rhythms that sound the same to be pronounced the same, even when the notation differs.
-Such notational differences that commonly result in rhythms that sound the same often occur between 2/4 and 2/2 time signatures.
+Such notational differences commonly result in rhythms that sound the same often occurring between 2/4 and 2/2 time signatures.
 Also, each subdivision has unique syllables, so a note in a certain place within the beat always has the same syllable.